MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/prerequisites.md

    :::column-end:::
 :::row-end:::

 The technical configurations differ based on the listing option you opt for your SaaS offer.
-Before creating a SaaS offer, ensure that the required technical information are handy.

 > [!NOTE]
 > The *Contact me* listing option have no technical configurations to be done.